phpmyadmin/phpmyadmin/doc/config.rst

     .. note::

-        Please use this carefully, as this may allow users access to MySQL servers behind the firewall where your :term:`HTTP`
-        server is placed.
+        Please use this carefully, as this may allow users access to MySQL servers behind the firewall where your :term:`HTTP` server is placed.
+        See also :config:option:`$cfg['ArbitraryServerRegexp']`.

+.. config:option:: $cfg['ArbitraryServerRegexp']

+    :type: string
+    :default: ``''``

+    Restricts the MySQL servers to which the user can log in when :config:option:`$cfg['AllowArbitraryServer']` is enabled by
+    matching the :term:`IP` or the hostname of the MySQL server to the given regular expression.

 .. config:option:: $cfg['CaptchaLoginPublicKey']